 Fit Required

-That lane depends on repo count, authority boundaries, and recurring volume, so this page keeps the boundary explicit instead of pretending to offer a flat public rate.
+That lane depends on repo count, decision rights, and recurring volume, so it is scoped by fit instead of a flat public rate.

-Use Run Free Repo Scan when you need fresh repo-specific proof first.
-Use Request Sprint when you already know the gap is real and want the first paid remediation handoff.
-Monitoring and retainer requests stay later-stage paths after that baseline context exists.
+Use Run Free Repo Scan when you need fresh repo-specific findings first.
+Use Request Sprint when you already know the gap is real and want the first paid fix order.
+Monitoring and retainer requests stay later-stage paths after baseline context exists.

 Primary Public Path

-These are the two public choices a new visitor should have to parse first.
-They cover the current proof step and the first paid move without making continuity work compete for attention too early.
+These are the two choices a new visitor should parse first.
+They cover the current repo scan and the first paid move without making continuity work compete for attention too early.

 Low-Friction Start